River of No Return

 | |Pass cursor over image to read details.

 his view, taken in May of 2001, bears 240° TN, or nearly west-southwest.
-Although the Salmon River looks rather placid from 1,000 feet in the air, its character at water level is suggested by the numerous places where cliffs had to be blasted back to make room for the road that etches the north bank.
+Although the Salmon River looks rather placid from 1,200 feet AGL (above ground level), its character at water level is suggested by the numerous places where cliffs had to be blasted back to make room for the road that etches the north (right) bank.
 There is even one spot where it was easier to climb over a low wooded ridge than to cut it away.
 The road was begun in 1933 by crews from the Civilian Conservation Corps.
 Their objective was to build a 150-mile water-level route from North Fork to the town of Riggins, Idaho, on the west side of the Salmon River Mountains.
 When the approach of World War II in 1939 forced construction to cease, 46 miles of it had been completed on the east end from North Fork and 27 miles upstream from Riggins on the west end.
 Both segments are still in use, chiefly for access to fishing sites and wilderness trailheads .1

 The only populated spot on the eastern leg of the Salmon River Road is Shoup, a general store with two gas pumps and a post office situated 17 miles downriver from North Fork.
 Named for George H. Shoup (1836–1904), the first Territorial governor and the first governor elected after Idaho became a state in 1890.
 For a time Shoup was the center of a small but lively community of miners and their families.
 The brown-and-black area on the ridge west of Shoup and Spring Creek Canyon is the scar of the Sheepeater Fire of 1998.